FullSphere/Strip-PDF-Metadata/README.md

 #### Usage
 1. Clone or download this repo

 2. Place your PDF files in the folder

-2. Make the script executable (if not already):
+3. Make the script executable (if not already)
 ```bash
 chmod +x clean-pdfs.sh

 4. Run the script:
 ```bash
 ./clean-pdfs.sh